darionou/poke-team-manager/ptm-be/Readme.md

 The cache is checked before querying the database, and if data is not found, the query result is stored in the cache for future requests.

+It is possible to set the cache ttl in the env file, changing the variable `NODE_CACHE_TTL`

 ### Database Configuration

 You can find the database configuration in the `docker-compose.yml` file.